microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-01.md

 The contents of the Yacht details are stored in the directory **Challenge-00/ContosoAIAppsBackend/challenge-artifacts/cosmos-db/contoso-yachts**

-Make sure you manually copy the JSON contents of each file and use the REST client in **rest-api-yachts-management.http** to send each document via the REST API to Cosmos DB.
+Make sure you manually copy and paste the JSON contents of each JSON file in this location and use the REST client in **rest-api-yachts-management.http** to send each document via the REST API to Cosmos DB.
+There are five JSON files.

 To successfully upload the documents to Cosmos DB, please use the REST Client in VSCode and execute the appropriate commands from the **rest-api-yachts-management.http** script in your Backend folder.
 This commands allows you to upload each yacht record individually to the database.